 Possum Control Areas

 We can support and assist landowners with possum control by establishing Possum Control Areas (PCAs).
 These ensure coordinated control is carried out over a larger area using effective methods.
+In 2023 we have 60 ongoing PCA projects which cover almost 400,000 hectares of land.

 What are the benefits?